ponsonio/hicx-test/README.md

 Per time constraint and considering this is not a _real_ project, some aspect have been neglected, however it's worth mention them:

-* UT aren't enought ( coverage should be ~100%), mockito was included
+* UT are not nearly enough ( coverage should be ~100%),  a test using mockito was included to show how the design facilitate testing.
 * Integration test are also necessary
 * Static analysis tools should be included (ex: findbugs, checkstyle, etc)
 * Mutation Coverage should be included (ex: https://pitest.org/)
+* Error description should be better handled

 ## How to run